 Rodents and cockroaches prefer taking shelter in these places since they’re warm and usually offers moisture (if next to the sink).
 One way to find out if these pests are living or have live on these places is to look for urine and droppings.

-It is important to note that it takes time to build a house.
+It is important to note that it takes time and the right equipment, like the ones you can find here, to build a house.
 This time can also be prolonged because of financial problems and weather conditions during construction.
 The latter is something that you have to be worried about in particular when it comes to pest control.
 Especially with rain, as this means that large and moist piles of wood are left out in the open for a long time.

 As such, inspect your home and look for any wood that is not treated or painted over.
 These will pose as a termite magnet.
 It is imperative that you check these places like your room cabinets, living room, dining area, etc., so a possible termite infestation can be immediately treated before they cause serious property damage.